Counseling Education

 In 1954, the Clarksville Memorial Hospital was founded along Madison Street.
 Downtown, the Lillian was renamed the Roxy Theater, and today it still hosts plays and performances weekly.
 The Roxy has been used as a backdrop for numerous photo shoots, films, documentaries, music videos and television commercials;[citation needed] most notably for Sheryl Crow's Grammy Award-winning song "All I Wanna Do."

-Since 1980, the population of Clarksville has more than doubled, in part because of annexation, as the city acquired communities such as New Providence and Saint Bethlehem.
+Since 1980, the population of Clarksville has more than doubled.
+This increase was due in part to annexation, as the city acquired communities such as New Providence and Saint Bethlehem.
 The construction of Interstate 24 north of Saint Bethlehem added to its development potential and in the early 21st century, much of the growth along U.S. Highway 79 is commercial retail.
 Clarksville is currently one of the fastest-growing large cities in Tennessee.
 At its present rate of growth, the city was expected to displace Chattanooga by 2020 as the fourth-largest city in Tennessee.

 The first Montgomery County courthouse was in 1796.
 It was replaced by a second courthouse built in 1805, and a third in 1806.
 The fourth courthouse, in 1811, and was the first to be built of brick.
 In 1843, a courthouse was built at a new location; it was destroyed in the Great Fire of 1878.
 The sixth courthouse was built in 1879.